dojo/docs/dojox/widget/AnalogGauge.rst

 There are 4 indicators included as a part of the Analog Gauge widget:

 * AnalogLineIndicator - Is used to create the tick marks (with an offset from the middle).
 Can also be used as a value indicator (without the offset).
 See first example.
-* ArrowIndicator - Behaves and looks similar to the line indicator, but has an arrow head at the end.
+* AnalogArrowIndicator - Behaves and looks similar to the line indicator, but has an arrow head at the end.
-* NeedleIndicator - An indicator similar to the needle on a variety of gauges.
+* AnalogNeedleIndicator - An indicator similar to the needle on a variety of gauges.
 Has a central circular hub and a triangular shaft that tapers to a point.
-* ArcIndicator - Draws an arc around the center of the gauge.
+* AnalogArcIndicator - Draws an arc around the center of the gauge.
 Can be made wider or narrower by varying the width.
 Useful for making a gradient track towards the end of a gauge (see test file).

 ========
 Examples